QuinnsCode/RustyBuns/README.md

 Cross-platform cdylib build matrix + memory-ownership contract documented

 What they get: the same app, 10–50× faster on the one thing that was slow, and a doc explaining who owns every pointer.

-Packaging
-Starter — SKU 1 only.
-Fixed price, ~3 weeks.
-Product — SKU 1 + 2.
-Most customers land here.
-This is the "local-first with a cloud twin" story.
-Performance — all three.
-Games, AI tools, research apps.
-Retainer — Bun/Rust version tracking (1.x moves fast), signing cert renewals, dependency audits via bun audit fix, on-call for the eject path.
-The three sentences you say in the meeting
-You keep your web app and your web team; nothing is rewritten.
-One codebase becomes a desktop binary, a Docker container, and an edge deployment — same server, three targets.
-When something's slow, we drop that one function into Rust; nothing else changes.
-What not to promise

-Console targets, pixel-identical rendering across browsers, native menus/tray, mobile.
-Say it up front — it's why the price is a fraction of a native rebuild.